Manav Gupta

-He has co-opted his art practices in paintings, poetry, music and sound to create one-minute films on climate change, sustainable development, ecosystems and alternate energy for public service messages commissioned by the Ministry of Environment & Forests, Government of India (2005–2006,2011).
+Gupta has used his paintings, poetry, music and sound to produced one-minute films on climate change, sustainable development, ecosystems and alternate energy for public service messages commissioned by the Ministry of Environment & Forests, Government of India (2005–2006,2011).

+Critical writing about Gupta has consistently emphasised the environmental focus of his practice and his use of vernacular pottery.
+The Patriot, in a 2025 World Environment Day feature, described him as 'a pioneer of environmental public art in India' who has been 'often hailed as the father of repurposing ceramics into large-scale environmental sculptures'.

-He has pioneered co-creation with his "Jugalbandis" (Collaborations) with musicians, poets and dancers across the world, where he translates a performing artist's oeuvre live on stage on his canvas (2003–2011).
+He has also been a pioneer in co-creation with his "Jugalbandis" (Collaborations) with musicians, poets and dancers across the world, where he translates a performing artist's oeuvre live on stage on his canvas (2003–2011).

 He has co authored a book of poems and paintings with former President of India Dr A.P.J.
 Abdul Kalam, published by Penguin India.(2002–2005).

-Gupta created single edition functional sculptures and public installations with varied media including iron, steel, wood, discarded roots of trees, glass, recycled scrap metal and clay for interior and exterior corporate and private spaces.
+Gupta has created single edition sculptures and public-art installations with varied media including iron, steel, wood, discarded roots of trees, glass, recycled scrap metal, ceramics and clay (terracotta).

-Trained in Kolkata at the Academy of Fine Arts under Rathin Maitra and under his guru Vasant Pandit, the artist currently works in New Delhi.
+Gupta trained at the Academy of Fine Arts, Kolkata, under Rathin Maitra and Vasant Pandit, and is based in New Delhi.

 Life and career

 Childhood and early life

-Gupta was born to a middle-class family in Calcutta, and raised as a single parent since he was about six years of age.
+Gupta was born in Calcutta, in a middle-class family and raised by his mother since around the age of six.
 His mother was a professor in a college while his father was the deputy director of the National Library of Kolkata.
-At the age of thirteen, Gupta started teaching and giving tuition lessons for grades one to eight, to support his mother.
-He would do this for three to four hours a day right up to his graduation from Presidency college.
+From the age of thirteen he gave tuition to younger children to support his mother and continued doing so through his time at Presidency College.
 Gupta's family resided in the staff quarters of the National Library Campus where he would spend his early childhood and formative years in the horticulture gardens.
 He found solace in Nature, which played a pivotal role in shaping his expression of art.
 He was gifted his first box of colours at the age of 1, where he started expressing himself in the form of poetry and paintings; by sketching and painting precise elements of nature by age 5: namely branches of trees and tree trunks.

-Gupta's talent was recognised early in his life.
+Gupta's talent was noted early.
 He received several awards and certificates in the field of painting from educational and cultural institutions from the period of 1977 to 1989.
 While exhibiting his artworks in four group exhibitions at the Academy of Fine Arts in the same period.
 Gupta gained attention for his poetry and art as he started getting published in newspapers and journals from the period of 1986 to 1991.
 Gupta's poem "Echoing Parables" was selected and published in the journal of the London Book Fair entry from India in the year 1988.
 In 1991, Gupta's poem was published in the Calcutta observer.
 Gupta graduated from Presidency College and worked in private corporate organisations to support his family before formally beginning his full-time art career in 1996.